LA WEEKLY

 Fortunately, this handsomely-mounted archive contains a lovely number of early issues; 1978 through 2000 (I have issues beyond that year, but they weren’t included).
 Aside from the covers, the interior pages were also given attention — film, music, memorable columns, and various articles.

-The LA Weekly might not have happened if Larry Flynt had got his way.
-The head honcho of natural nakedness had purchased the troubled LA Free Press in late 1977 and assigned Levin as its new publisher.
-The Free Press went limp after only a few months — in part due to Flynt’s assassination attempt rendering him unable to deal with business matters.
+The LA Weekly might not have happened if born-again Larry Flynt had gotten his way.
+The head honcho of Hustler magazine had purchased the troubled LA Free Press in late 1977 and assigned Jay Levin as its new publisher.
+In January 1978, Levin's goal for the Free Press was to turn the publication "into a hard-hitting investigative newspaper."
+First item to go would be the maligned classifieds.

 Jay Levin